avbotics/Spot-Micro-Control-and-Animation/README.md

 -2S 4000 mAh LiPo Battery

-I hope you will enjoy playing with this software as much as I had writing it !
+I hope you will enjoy playing with this software and build-up your own walking Spot Micro !

 Arnaud Villeneuve